atfd/themes-v2/README.md

   + class names
   + HTML structure
   + UI components
-+ some themes have Components enabled by default, but any theme will be able to interpet the standard set of components
++ some themes have Components enabled by default, but any theme will be able to interpret the standard set of components
-+ Themes use a widely-adpoted and supported framework (Bootstrap 4) for easy customization
++ Themes use ~~a widely-adopted and supported framework (Bootstrap 4)~~ CSS wherever possible (as oppposed to frameworks for easy customization
 + `_sv_custom.css` files now have many more helpers included by default to make common customizations easy.
 For example, these might be things like:
   + changing the background color or typeface of your site
   + hiding the info link
-  + changing the width/alignemtn of a text column
+  + changing the width/alignment of a text column
-+ if I change the `theme:` setting in a site’s `_sv_settings.txt` file, SV will know what to do with content, components, and customizations.
++ if I change the `theme:` setting in a site’s `_sv_settings.txt` file, SV will know what to do with content, Components, and customizations.

 [Add theme-specific updates]